boris-spas/prettymd/JavaScript.md

 ## About

-The Java application will load a .js file and create a context out of the .js source code.
-All that is in this context will be later accessible from inside the Java program.
+The Java application will load a .js file, create a context and execute the source code.
+The functions defined in the source code will be accessible to the Java program.
 There is a set of predefined function names that have to be used in order to customize the pretty printer.
 They are described in the section [Functions](#functions).
 There will be a description and an example for each of these functions.

 ## Functions

-The goal of each JavaScript function is to receive a string, modify the string and return the string (there is one exception, see [setDefaults](#setDefaults)).
-Mostly the parameter of the function will contain one line of markdown (except for [processIndentedCodeBlock](#processIndentedCodeBlock) and [processFencedCodeBlock](#processFencedCodeBlock)), e.g. a header `### Header`.
+The goal of each JavaScript function is to customize a markdown element to your likings.
+The functions will have the original string as parameter, it can be modifed and returned.
+Or you could just provide and return a new string.
+There is one function that behaves differently, see [setDefaults](#setDefaults).
+The parameter of the function will contain one element of markdown, e.g. a header `### Header`.
 For each markdown element you can provide a function and modify the string.
-Each function has 1 parameter, in the following this is always `params` but can be anything else.
+Each function has 1 parameter, in the following examples this is always declared as `params` but it can be anything else.

 ## Function list